GIBGames/gib-universal-style-guide/README.md

 * Do not use a space after the parenthesis and function arguments.
 * Do not use spaces between a function name and parenthesis.
 * Do not use spaces inside brackets.

 <a name="3.1"></a>
 <a name="compiling"></a>
 ### 3.2 Compiling
-All scripts should compile with zero warnings and zero errors.
+All scripts should compile with zero major warnings and zero errors.
 You should fix script warnings and errors immediately as they can quickly cascade into very scary unexpected behavior.

 Do *not* submit broken scripts to source control.
 If you must store them on source control, shelve them instead.